-Phase I of the Transdisciplinary Research In Principles Of Data Science (TRIPODS) program will support the development of small collaborative Institutes that will bring together the three disciplines.
-Proposals must address fundamental research and training in the theoretical foundations of data science, and describe the significant involvement of all three communities.
+Phase II of the TRIPODS program will support the development of collaborative Institutes of substantial size that will bring together the three disciplines.
+Proposals must address fundamental research and training in the theoretical foundations of data science, describe the significant involvement of all three communities, and engage with significant data sets and motivating challenges from other fields of science and engineering.